High-resolution footage like 4K can often lag if the computer you are using for editing doesn’t have enough processing power.

 Choosing the 1/16 option from the Playback Quality menu can be useful if you are working with DCI 4K footage and you want to reduce their resolution from 4096x2160 to 256x136 pixels.

-These changes only affect the resolution of the videos displayed in Filmora9’s preview window and they do not impact the resolution of the video file you export from the editor.
+These changes only affect the resolution of the videos displayed in Filmora’s preview window and they do not impact the resolution of the video file you export from the editor.

 Applying transitions or visual effects to a video clip can produce lagging during playback or freeze the clip entirely.
 The Render Preview option resolves this issue by creating previews of frames in a video and ensuring a smooth playback.

-Filmora9 can also create render previews automatically when no other action is performed for a specified duration of time.
-By default, Filmora9 is going to wait for five seconds before it starts to generate render previews.
+Filmora can also create render previews automatically when no other action is performed for a specified duration of time.
+By default, Filmora is going to wait for five seconds before it starts to generate render previews.

 Use the Ctrl+Shift+, keyboard shortcut to gain access to the Preferences window, and then click on the Performance tab.
 Click on the Background Render checkbox that is located directly below the Preview Render option and proceed to specify the amount of time after which the background renders should start.
 You can also choose the folder in which preview render files are going to be stored or decide to delete all preview render files every time you close a project.